fenago/apache-solr/lab_guides/Lab_7.md

 configuration.
 We can pass these parameters to the query url to modify configurations at query runtime.

 ### Result clustering implementation

-Solr\'s built-in example `techproducts` contains preconfigured components for result clustering, but by default, the configurations are disabled.
+Solr's built-in example `techproducts` contains preconfigured components for result clustering, but by default, the configurations are disabled.

 The clustering implementation requires the following configurations.
 #### Install the clustering contrib
 The clustering contrib extension requires `solr-clustering-*.jar` under `/dist` and all JARs under `contrib/clustering/lib`.
 Configure the file path